-- The WRIT program – three undergraduate units, WRIT1000, WRIT1001 and WRIT1002, which offer students enhanced abilities and increased confidence in cross-cultural communication, critical thinking, writing, and argumentation.
-(Retrieved Mar 2012)
+- The WRIT program – offers students enhanced abilities and increased confidence in cross-cultural communication, critical thinking, writing, and argumentation.
+(Retrieved Mar 2014)

 - Purdue University OWL – offers over 200 free resources. look under non-Purdue instructors and students for relevant information.
 (Retrieved Feb 2011)

 - UNSW – Learning Centre – Essay and Assignment Writing

 - Monash University – Learning Support – Writing (Retrieved Feb 2011)

 - Monash University – Learning Support – Reading (Retrieved Feb 2011)